A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Medicaid in South Dakota (also called the South Dakota Medical Assistance Program, which includes both Medicaid and CHIP) is available to eligible low-income households (note that all of these income limits include a built-in 5% income disregard that’s used for MAGI-based Medicaid eligibility):

 • Pregnant women with household incomes up to 138% of the federal poverty level (FPL).
-Starting in July 2023, postpartum Medicaid coverage for new mothers will continue for 12 months after the baby is born (instead of ending after 60 days).
+Postpartum Medicaid coverage for new mothers continues for 12 months after the baby is born (instead of ending after 60 days as it did before mid-2023).1 But this is largely irrelevant now that Medicaid has been expanded to the same income level for all adults under age 65.

 • Children aged 0 to 18 with household income up to 187% of FPL are eligible for Medicaid; Children with household incomes up to 209% of poverty are eligible for CHIP (Children’s Health Insurance Program).

-• Starting in July 2023, adults under age 65 are eligible for Medicaid with income up to 138% of the poverty level.
+• Adults under age 65 are eligible for Medicaid with income up to 138% of the poverty level.
 Eligible adults could begin applying for expanded Medicaid coverage starting June 1, 2023, with coverage effective in July.
-Prior to July 2023, parents with dependent children were eligible with incomes up to 63% of poverty, but other adults were not.
+Before July 2023, parents with dependent children were eligible with incomes up to 63% of poverty, but other adults were not.

 Federal poverty level calculator